pravega/pravega/documentation/src/docs/controller-service.md

  the `StreamCut` in truncation record.

 #### Sealed Segments Maps
-Once the Stream Segments are sealed, controller needs to store additional information about the Stream Segment.
+Once the Stream Segments are sealed, Controller needs to store additional information about the Stream Segment.
 Presently, we have two types of information:

  - Epoch, the Stream Segment was sealed in.
  - Size of the Stream Segment at the time of sealing.

  These records have two different characteristics and are used in different types of queries.
 For example;

- 1. Sealing epoch is important for querying _successor Stream Segments_.(For each Stream Segment we store its sealing epoch directly in the metadata store.)
+ 1. Sealing epoch is important for querying successor Stream Segments.
+For each Stream Segment we store its sealing epoch directly in the metadata store.
- 2. Stream Segment sizes are used during truncation workflows.(For sealed sizes, we store it in a map of Segment to size at the time of sealing.)
+ 2. Stream Segment sizes are used during truncation workflows.
+For sealed sizes, we store it in a map of Segment to size at the time of sealing.
  3. Successor queries are performed on a single Stream Segment whereas truncation workflows work on a group of Stream Segments.

  This ensures that during truncation we are able to retrieve sealed sizes for multiple Stream Segments with minimal number of calls into underlying metadata store.
 Since we could have arbitrarily large number of Stream Segments that have been sealed away, we cannot store all of the information in a single map and hence we shard the map and store it.
 The sharding function we use is to hash the creation epoch and get the shard number.